domfarolino/opengl-experiments/README.md

 [SDL download page](https://www.libsdl.org/download-2.0.php) and downloading the `.dmg` file.
 Run the `.dmg` file and follow the very simple accompanying `ReadMe.txt`.

-You can also build it "the Unix way" by following [these](https://wiki.libsdl.org/Installation#Mac_OS_X) instructions but probably not necessary.
+You can also build it "the Unix way" by cloning the SDL2 source via `hg clone https://hg.libsdl.org/SDL` and following [these](https://wiki.libsdl.org/Installation#Mac_OS_X) instructions, but this is probably not necessary.
+To uninstall "the Unix way" just run `sudo make uninstall` in the SDL source directory.

 ## Installing GLEW (macOS)